Hozsii/il-tempo/README.md

-Super simple weather app that displays the temperature, weather conditions in any city around the world, including your own location :)
+Weather app that displays the temperature, weather conditions in any city around the world, including your own location :)

 Built with
 * HTML